utdemir/composable-indexes/README.md

 # composable-indexes

-A Rust library for building composable in-memory database indexes.
+A Rust library for in-memory collections with flexible and composable indexes.

+## Features